frankcohen/ReflectionsOS/README.md

 I love working with a group of creative makers.
 Please feel free to let me know your feedback and ideas.
 Thanks, in advance!

+EasyEDA project for the main board project is at:

 The wrist watch is a way for me to enjoy home videos of my children on my wrist - my Reflections project.
 I published 3 articles on the technology needed to make Reflections:

 https://www.reddit.com/r/arduino/comments/mjygkl/using_tar_files_in_esp32_with_sd_applications_for